obedgquiroz/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-## Libro de códigos
+## CODE BOOKS
-## Descripción de las variables y datos usados en el script.
+## Description of the variables and data used in the script.
 Below I describe the variables and data used in the script, the explanation of which is in README.md.

 Note: The images after each variable are the result of applying the str function on each variable, and show a short description about the variable, but in the case of variables that store large amounts of data, only part of the summary.